Members of Court may be contacted via the Clerk to Court Bruce Purdon.

 Martin is Senior Governor of the University.

 Martin was appointed Chairman of the Prudential Regulation Authority's Practitioner Panel in December 2013.
 He sits on the Board of Directors of the Institute of International Finance.
 He is also a member of the International Advisory Panel of the Monetary Authority of Singapore and the International Advisory Board of British American Business.
 Martin is also the Deputy Chairman of SKY PLC and a Non-Executive Director of Glencore plc.

 In 2008, Martin was named European Personality of the Year at the Funds Europe Awards.
 In 2009, he was awarded the honorary degree of Doctor of Laws by the University of Aberdeen for services to business and entrepreneurship.
 In 2011, he was named Scotland PLC CEO of the Year at the Business Insider/PwC Scotland PLC Awards.
 Martin is Adjunct Professor of Finance at Imperial College Business School and in 2014, he was awarded a Doctorate of Letters from Heriot-Watt University.

-Sir Ian is Principal and Vice-Chancellor of the University, an appointment he has held since April 2010.
+Professor Boyne is Principal and Vice-Chancellor of the University, an appointment he has held since August 2018.

 - Senate Assessors